Who can apply?

 The Government introduced a new definition of domestic violence as of 31st March 2013.
-The definition of domestic violence and abuse is any incident or pattern of incidents controlling, coercive or threatening behaviour, violence or abuse between those aged 16 or over, who are or have been intimate partners or family members regardless of gender or sexuality.
-This can, but does not limit it to the following types of abuse: psychological, physical, sexual, financial, emotional, controlling behaviour.
+The definition of domestic violence and abuse is any incident or pattern of incidents showing controlling, coercive or threatening behaviour, violence or abuse between those aged 16 or over, who are or have been intimate partners or family members, regardless of gender or sexuality.
+This can, but is not limited to the following types of abuse: psychological, physical, sexual, financial and emotional abuse.

-Controlling behaviour is a range of acts designed to make a person subordinate and or dependent by isolating them from sources of support, exploiting their resources and capacities for personal gain, depriving them of the means needed for independence, resistance and escape, regulating their everyday behaviour.
+Controlling behaviour can cover a range of acts designed to make a person subordinate and or dependent by isolating them from sources of support.
+Controlling behaviour exploits the victim’s resources and capacities for personal gain, depriving them of the means needed for independence, resistance and escape.

 The Domestic Violence Rule applies if you are in the UK as the wife, partner or civil partner of someone who is British or has Indefinite Leave to Remain (ILR).
-The Domestic Violence Rule was brought in in 2002 because victims were being forced to continue receiving abuse of be deported.
+The Domestic Violence Rule was brought in in 2002 because victims were being forced to continue receiving abuse in order to guard their leave to remain.
 The Rule allows people who entered the UK on a spousal visa and then suffered domestic abuse to apply for Leave to Remain.
 However, as part of the ‘hostile environment’ policy, the Home Office has increased its rejection rate for applications.
-Since 2015, applications that are rejected cannot be challenged.
-There is only the right to administrative review.
+Moreover, since 2015, applications that are rejected cannot be challenged; there is only the right to administrative review.
 Only 2% of administrative reviews are successful according to a Freedom of Information request by the Guardian.